Beware of Ancestry.com Member Family Trees

 Example 1: "Vickles" Butson

 The family of Solomon Butson and Jane Keam who married and had all their children at St. Blazey, Cornwall never contained a son named "Vickles".
 However, a transcription error in the 1861 Ontario marriage record of their son Nicholas Keam Butson recorded him as Vickles Butson.
-(I have presented the full details of this problem, with images of the original records in an Ancestry Butson board post.)
+(I presented the full details of this problem, with images of the original records in an Ancestry Butson board post.)
 Ancestry does not have the original document; there is only an index reference.
 So people cannot see the original image.
 The result is that a number of Ancestry.com member family trees show "Vickles" Butson as a son of Solomon and Jane.
 The members have created a new "son" instead of properly attaching the record to the real son Nicholas Keam Butson.

 This problem has then compounded itself in some members' trees.
 Since they have made the original error of fabricating the non-existent son "Vickles", when they see the 1851 (really 1852) census that shows Nicholas with a handwritten form that can be misread as Vicholas, they then assume that they have found yet another record to support the existence of "Vickles", and they compound their error.